kaiewski/tank-creator/README.md

 ## License

-Planet Simulator by kaiewski is distributed under the MIT license.
+Tank Creator is distributed under the MIT license.